-Check out the new books and videos we’ve added to our collection since April.
-Here are a few of the new titles:
+Check out the new books, music, and movies we added to our collection in November.
+Here are just a few of the new titles:

 Collection Updates